KtGunn/Project4_MapMyWorld/README.md

 # Install & run

-Here are instructions for downloading and installing the project and lauching it.
+Here are instructions for downloading and installing the project and launching it.
 The application was developed in Linux Ubuntu version 16.04 with ROS distribution Kinetic.
 The application depends on a few packages that must be present: navigation, move_base and rtabmap_ros.
 These can be installed using,

 > sudo apt install ros-kinetic-<name_of_required_package>